headspace Maitland is a safe space to talk when you’ve got a lot going on. You can contact our friendly staff if you are:

 - Sunday: Closed

 headspace Maitland is operated by Samaritans Foundation.
-All headspace centres are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Hunter New England and Central Coast (HNECC LTD).

 Mental Health Services